Daily Muesli for Health: Oats, Barley and Rye

-Some people laugh at our daily breakfast moo’sli (yes, that’s a cow joke, moo): oats (rolled oats, not more processed 'quick oats') barley, maybe some rolled rye, oat bran, a large pinch of spices and dried berries.
+Some people laugh at our daily breakfast muesli: oats (rolled oats, not processed 'quick oats'), barley, maybe some rolled rye, a large pinch of spices and dried berries.
 We mix it ourselves at home from easy to find store bought ingredients, organic if possible.
-Our moo’sli powers: our health, our exercise and even our poop!
+Our moo’sli powers: health, exercise and even our poop!

 Are there any potential issues with this breakfast bowl?